eellak/gsoc2019-diyrobot/3D_designs/README.md

 # The designs of the DIY-Robot kit

-Here you can find all the stl files fro the kit also images and instructions of all parts.
+Here you can find all the stl files for the kit also images and instructions of all the parts.

 * Socket System v1 :warning:
 * Motor Block v1